-This document is intended to serve as a guideline to be used by Mr. W. Nel (as the Implementing Agent) and any person/s acting on behalf of Mr. W. Nel, during the pre-construction, construction, post-construction and rehabilitation phases of the proposed development.
+This document is intended to serve as a guideline to be used by the Holder of the EA (as the Implementing Agent) and any person/s acting on behalf of them, during the pre-construction, construction, post-construction and rehabilitation phases of the proposed development.
 This document provides measures that must (where practical and feasible) be implemented to ensure that any environmental degradation that may be associated with the development is avoided, or where such impacts cannot be avoided entirely, are minimised and mitigated appropriately.